finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 ## What's New
 - Change port forwarding to port 7777

-## Current Sprint
-- Fix freeze if card is already on table when player joins
+- For networked game sessions, you can set session name and password options
 - Deal/Draw Hand prompts for gameStartHandCount cards
-- For internet-connected game sessions, add session name and password options

 ## Next Sprint
 - More dynamic restart (reset deck, and prompt redeal for each player)